Caring when it counts the most

 Similar to previous international disease outbreaks including SARS and the Swine Flu, Blue Cross and Blue Shield companies are working closely with federal, state and local governments not only to ensure people receive appropriate care, but also to help public health officials track and mitigate the coronavirus outbreak.

-- Read the full press release on BCBSA’s commitment to protect the health and safety of members and communities.
+- Read how companies are protecting the health and safety of members, health care workers and communities.

 - Read how the BCBS Federal Employee Program® is supporting federal workers and their families.